surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 Counting the number of bits (1's) show class A networks have 8-bit masks, class B have 16-bit masks and class C have 24-bit masks

-loopback (itsself): 127.x.x.x
+loopback (itself): 127.x.x.x
 200.150.100.255: directed broadcast address - to  reach all hosts on a network

 Hosts in this network (computer, routers, printers) will all use addresses between 200.150.100.1 and 200.150.100.254

 ## What is a subnet?

-work exactly like classful networks in that they require a router to get to other networks and have a netwrok address, a directed broadcast address and a specific set of hosts.
+work exactly like classful networks in that they require a router to get to other networks and have a network address, a directed broadcast address and a specific set of hosts.

 > Logically visible subsections of a single internet network